kpreisser/AsyncReaderWriterLockSlim/README.md

 When a task or thread ("execution flow") tries to enter a *write mode* lock while at least one *read mode* lock is active, it is blocked until the last *read mode* lock is released.

+When a task or thread tries to enter a *read mode* lock while a *write mode* lock is active, it is blocked until the *write mode* lock is released.

 If, while other *read mode* locks are active and the current task or thread waits to enter the *write mode* lock, another task or thread tries to enter a *read mode* lock, it is blocked until the current task or thread released the *write mode* lock (or canceled the wait operation), which means writers are favored in this case.

-If a task or thread tries to enter a *read mode* lock while a *write mode* lock is active, it is blocked until the *write mode* lock is released.
+Also, when a *write mode* lock is released while there are one or more execution flows trying to enter a *write mode* lock and also one or more execution flows trying to enter a *read mode* lock, writers are favored.

 Just like with `ReaderWriterLockSlim`, only a lock that is in *upgradeable read mode* can be upgraded to write mode, in order to prevent deadlocks.